katsumiar/WiseOwlChat/OpenWolfPack/OpenWolfPack.md

 ## How to Build
 Set the directory containing the `OpenWolfPack.sln` file as your current directory, and execute the `dotnet build` command.
 The executable file (OpenWolfPack.exe) will be created in the following directory:
 `OpenWolfPack\bin\Debug\net7.0-windows`

 Please copy the DLL (.dll) files located under the directories where the plugin files are generated to the following directory:
 `OpenWolfPack\bin\Debug\net7.0-windows\Plugins`

 ### Directories where Plugin Files are Generated
 `FetchUrlAPI\bin\Debug\net7.0`
 `HolidayCalendarAPI\bin\Debug\net7.0`
 `PythonInterpreterAPI\bin\Debug\net7.0`
 `ReadFileAPI\bin\Debug\net7.0`

 ## API Key Requirement
 To use OpenAI API, you need to obtain an OpenAI API key in advance.
 Register the obtained API key as an environment variable with the name OPENAI_AI_KEY or OPENAI_KEY (Note: The purpose is the same, just the name is different).

 ## Support
 If you have any questions, please contact OpenWolfPack.

 ## Modes
-### UI Analyzer (User Intent Analyzer): Supports you in understanding user intent.
+`UI Analyzer (User Intent Analyzer)`: Supports you in understanding user intent.
-### Advice: Automatically adds supplementary information to user's written content to support them.
+`Advice`: Automatically adds supplementary information to user's written content to support them.
-### ReAct: This function clarifies thoughts, actions, and observations and promotes more structured communication.
+`ReAct`: This function clarifies thoughts, actions, and observations and promotes more structured communication.
-### Training: AI evolves (This is highly experimental).
+`Training`: AI evolves (This is highly experimental).
-### Pipeline: Act according to specified procedures.
+`Pipeline`: Act according to specified procedures.
-### Function: Enable all checked APIs.
+`Function`: Enable all checked APIs.

 ## Plugins
-To implement the function calling feature, create a class library containing the methods listed below and place the resulting dll file in the Plugins directory.
+To implement the `function calling` feature, create a class library containing the methods listed below and place the resulting dll file in the Plugins directory.
 It will be automatically loaded and callable.
 ```
 - string FunctionName { get; }